TN 15 (05-08)

 Application of the alien nonpayment provisions is coded for each beneficiary outside the United States (U.S.).
 These are called alien exception codes (AEC).
 Only one coded exception (highest priority) is coded on the Non U.S. Citizen (NUSC) screen even though others may apply.
 See (SM 03020.210) - Non U.S. Citizen Coding.

 An SSA-21, Supplement to Claim of Person Outside the United States, is completed by beneficiaries who are going to be living outside the United States.
 See (GN 00205.180) - Significance of SSA 21.
 The SSA-21 contains statements about citizenship and residence that are used in the determination of whether a beneficiary meets an exception to the alien nonpayment provision.
-See RS 02640.001 Determining Citizenship.
+See RS 02640.001 Determining Country of Citizenship for Payments Outside the United States.
 These statements are also used to determine if a dependent or survivor meets the additional 5 year U.S. residence requirements, if they apply.
 See RS 02610.025 5 Year Residency Requirement for Alien Dependents/Survivors Outside the United States (U.S.)

 B. Citizenship and Residence Information for the Alien Nonpayment Provisions